nodatime/nodatime/www/unstable/userguide/arithmetic.md

 a month from `date2` we get to February 29th due to truncation, and then we only have to subtract one more day to get to February 28th.

 Again, this is easy to reason about and easy to implement.
-Contact the [mailing list][mailing-list] with extra requirements if you have them.
+Contact the [mailing list][] with extra requirements if you have them.

 Why doesn't this work with `ZonedDateTime`?